dipenarathod/neorv32_npu_ecp5u5mg/Images/README.md

 ## Images
-Stores images used in this repositort
+Stores images used in this repository